Getting to Know Matt

 I was again trying cases and winning, even winning some cases that were labelled by some as “unwinnable”.
 I became a partner at this large very well-known law firm and was receiving many honors.
 Things were good but I had an entrepreneurial itch and I needed to scratch it.

-In 2007, after about a dozen years of gaining valuable legal experience from both sides of the aisle, I opened Willens Law Offices with a vision of having a law firm that:
+In 2007, after about a dozen years of gaining valuable legal experience from both sides of the aisle, I opened Willens & Baez with a vision of having a law firm that:

 - got to know its clients;